DerekTurtleRoe/ares/docs/guides/import.md

 must end in `.bs`)
 in order for it to be successfully imported.
-Sometimes memory pak filenames end in `.sfc`, which will make higan try to import them as regular Super Famicom games and fail.
+Sometimes memory pak filenames end in `.sfc`, which will make ares try to import them as regular Super Famicom games and fail.
 Rename the file and it should work beautifully.